SathyasriS27/Statistical-Analysis-on-Rehoming-Time-for-different-Dog-Breeds-in-Animal-Shelter/README.md

 4. Comparison - Interpretation made from the Confidence Interval Forest Plot for pairs of breeds, which helps with final inference and conclusions.

 ## Documentation 🗂️
-In order to get the complete analysis and conclusion, please refer to this [documentation].
+In order to get the complete analysis and conclusion, please refer to this [documentation](https://github.com/SathyasriS27/Statistical-Analysis-on-Rehoming-Time-for-different-Dog-Breeds-in-Animal-Shelter/blob/main/201749908_Sathyasri%20S_MATH5741_Coursework.pdf).